top of page

 It isn’t.

-This is why trying to fight or control a habit often fails.
+This is why trying to fight or control a habit often doesn’t work.

-Alcohol is one of the most common examples of this.
+Alcohol is one of the clearest examples of this.

-For many people, alcohol started as a way to relax, take the edge off anxiety, or quiet the mind after something difficult.
-Over time, it can become a reflex — something the body reaches for automatically whenever discomfort arises.
+Over time, it can become a reflex — something the body reaches for automatically whenever discomfort shows up.

 The behavior isn’t the problem.